 This is the best pumpkin chocolate chip cookie recipe!
 Full of pumpkin flavor, super moist and buttery with a perfect crispy edge.
 These cookies are not cakey in the least and they’re just as good as our butterless chocolate chip cookies.
 We know these pumpkin cookies will be your favorite cookie for fall.
+Also check out all of our favorite cookie recipes.

 Did you know that over half of Americans say that chocolate chip cookies are their favorite?
 This explains why almost seven billion are consumed every year!
 Half of which are homemade and we know a thing or two about homemade cookies!
 So why not make a seasonal pumpkin chocolate chip cookie recipe that are perfect cookie to enjoy in October and November.